-- Pour the mixture in a small mixing bowl and let it cool for 5 minutes before stirring in the essential oil.
+- Pour the mixture in a small mixing bowl and let it cool for 5 minutes.

-- Scoop the mixture into a glass jar and use a tiny amount under the eyebrow and under eye area at night.
+- Scoop the mixture into a glass or steel jar and use a tiny amount under the eyebrow and under eye area at night.